Skip to content

 Recognize tax revenue from third-party solutions

-You can set up rules for Revenue Recognition to automatically calculate your tax revenue if you’re not using Stripe Tax.
+You can set up rules for Stripe Revenue Recognition to automatically calculate your tax revenue if you’re not using Stripe Tax.

 First, set the tax amount to the tax parameter of an invoice or an invoice line item.
 Then, set up a rule to recognize the amount as tax.
 You can track the revenue from tax in the reports under Tax liability.